-- This policy was developed and adopted on:4th September 2023 - The policy will be reviewed on:September 2024 - The Designated Safeguarding Lead (DSL) is: Mrs Claire McColville - The Deputy Designated Safeguarding Lead (DDSL) is: Mr David Gilbert

-- The name of the Designated Teacher for Children in Care and Previously in Care is: Mr David Gilbert - The Single Point of Contact (SPOC) for the Prevent agenda is: Mrs Claire McColville - The Child Sexual Exploitation Lead is: Mrs Claire McColville - The named Safeguarding Governor is: Mrs Vikki Rolls - The named Whistleblowing Governor is: Mrs Vikki Rolls - The Mental Health lead is: Mr David Gilbert
+- This policy was developed and adopted on: - The policy will be reviewed on: - The Designated Safeguarding Lead (DSL) is: - The Deputy Designated Safeguarding Lead (DDSL) is: - The name of the Designated Teacher for Children in Care and Previously in Care is: - The Single Point of Contact (SPOC) for the Prevent agenda is:

-Title page and key contacts within school CONTENTS PAGE 1 2-3 1.
+Title page and key contacts within school 1 CONTENTS PAGE 2-3 1.
 Introduction and Context 1.1 Our responsibilities 1.2 Meeting your communication needs 1.3 Terminology 1.4 Acronyms 1.5 Key Documents 4 2.
 Our Principles 2.1 Key elements of this policy 8 3.
 Early Help (with local referral contacts) 9 4.
-Child Abuse 4.1 Physical Abuse 4.2 Emotional Abuse 4.3 Sexual Abuse 4.4 Neglect 4.5 Bullying 4.6 Child Mental Health 11 5.
+Child Abuse and Wellbeing Definitions 4.1 Generic Term 4.2 Physical Abuse 4.3 Emotional Abuse 4.4 Sexual Abuse 4.5 Neglect 4.6 Bullying 4.7 Child Mental Health 11 5.
 Reporting your concerns- making a referral 5.1 General Principles 5.2 If the DSL/DDSL are not available 5.3 Contact MARU 5.4 Making a referral in writing 5.5 Informing Parents 5.6 Resolution of Professional Differences 5.7 If the child/family are already known to Social Care 13 6.
-Specific Safeguarding Issues 6.1 Child Sexual Exploitation (CSE) 15

-- 6.2 Child Criminal Exploitation - 6.3 County Lines

-6.4 Extremism/ Radicalisation/PREVENT

-- 6.5 Honour based Abuse

-- 6.6 Female Genital Mutilation (FGM)

-- 6.7 Forced Marriage
+Specific Safeguarding Issues 6.1 Child Sexual Exploitation (CSE) 6.2 Child Criminal Exploitation 6.3 County Lines 6.4 Extremism/ Radicalisation/PREVENT 6.5 Honour based Abuse 6.6 Female Genital Mutilation (FGM) 6.7 Forced Marriage 15